ChilliCream/graphql-platform/website/src/blog/2021-03-31-chillicream-platform-11-1/2021-03-31-chillicream-platform-11-1.md

 }
 ```

-Most of the work on this feature was done by Tobias Tengler, who is one of our community members.
+Most of the work on this feature was done by [Tobias Tengler], who is one of our community members.
 He worked like most of us in his free time on this.
 Thank you, Tobias; we will put your code to good use.

 ## Scalars, Scalars, Scalars